 The Life of Isaac Asimov

-Isaac Asimov had a remarkable lifetime.
-Born in 1920 in Petrovichi, Russia, as an infant he was one of 16 children in the village to develop double pneumonia.
+Born in 1920 in Petrovichi, Russia, Asimov he was one of 16 children in the village to develop double pneumonia.
 He was the only one to survive.

 The eldest of three children, the Asimov family migrated to Brooklyn, New York, when he was three years old.
 An independent learner, he taught himself to read at age five.